Rapidity Logarithms in SCET Without Modes: Introduction

-Since the formalism in \cite{Goerke:2017ioi} does not explicitly factorize collinear and soft degrees of freedom, it is not immediately clear how soft-collinear factorization arises in this approach.
-As we will show in this paper, rapidity logarithms arise because at the loop level there is an ambiguity in defining the overlap subtraction scheme required to avoid double-counting, and the scheme dependence of this ambiguity is analogous to the rapidity cutoff usually introduced to factorize soft and collinear modes in SCET.
+Since the formalism in \cite{Goerke:2017ioi} does not factorize collinear and soft degrees of freedom in the SCET Lagrangian, it is not immediately clear how soft-collinear factorization arises in this approach.
+As we will show in this paper, rapidity logarithms arise because at the loop level there is an ambiguity in defining the sum of individually divergent contributions from the different sectors of the theory, and the scheme dependence of this ambiguity is analogous to the rapidity cutoff usually introduced to factorize soft and collinear modes in SCET.
 The ambiguity and corresponding resummation occurs in the matching conditions onto the soft theory, so does not affect the running in the intermediate EFT.

 In the next section, we illustrate this with the simplest \scettwo\ process, the massive Sudakov form factor.
 In the subsequent section we consider the Drell-Yan (DY) process at $q_T^2\ll q^2$.
-Our conclusions are presented in Section \ref{sec:Conclusion}.
+Our conclusions are presented in Sec. \ref{sec:Conclusion}.